 Specific steps can be taken to avoid getting a positive drug test result.
 Passive exposure to marijuana usage should be avoided at all costs.
 This is especially true for individuals who have friends who are regular pot smokers.
 One should also research the CBD product one uses and owns.
 One should know the product is of high quality, and the seller can be trusted upon.
 This is done by checking if the company selling it is legitimate or not.

 Moreover, the user should ensure the product of CBD one might be using is made from CBD isolate (the purest form of CBD).
 This ensures the product does not have any other cannabinoid in the mixture.
 Furthermore, one user should also ask questions regarding the production and extraction of CBD from the seller or maker of the CBD product.
 If a user tries to make sure all of these conditions are met, there are almost nil chances that the drug test turns out to be positive.
-This method leaves you with no worries to the answer to Does CBD show up on drug tests.
+This method leaves you with no worries about the answer to Does CBD shows up on drug tests.

 What if some THC does come into the system then how long and where does it stay?